datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 Cloning from RIA stores is done via :command:`datalad clone` from a ``ria+`` URL, suffixed with a dataset identifier.
-Depending on the protocol being used, the looks of the URL differ.
-Note that that read-only access from RIA store (i.e., cloning, updating, and getting data, but no push access) is possible also via the ``http`` protocol:
+Depending on the protocol being used, the URLs are composed similarly to during sibling creation:

 - A URL to a RIA store on an :term:`SSH`\-accessible server takes the same format as before: ``ria+ssh://[user@]hostname:/absolute/path/to/ria-store``
 - A URL to a RIA store on a local file system also looks like during sibling
   creation: ``ria+file:///absolute/path/to/ria-store``
-- A URL for read access to a store via :term:`http` (e.g., to a RIA store like `store.datalad.org <http://store.datalad.org/>`_, through which the `HCP dataset is published <../usecases/HCP_dataset.html>`_) looks like this:
+- A URL for read (without annex) access to a store via :term:`http` (e.g., to a RIA store like `store.datalad.org <http://store.datalad.org/>`_, through which the `HCP dataset is published <../usecases/HCP_dataset.html>`_) looks like this:
   ``ria+http://store.datalad.org:/absolute/path/to/ria-store``